-AQIS sent the draft IRA to 393 stakeholders and received 21 sets of written comments (Appendix 1).
+The draft IRA and revised draft IRA were sent to 393 stakeholders.
+Twenty-one sets of written comments were received on the draft IRA and a further six written comments were received on the revised draft (Appendix - 1).
 Nine stakeholders (three State Government departments, five industry groups and one private consultant) supported the position taken in the draft IRA.
 Eleven stakeholders (all industry groups) did not support the position taken.
 The USDA provided technical comment and indicated that the proposed conditions for import may be impractical and uneconomic.
+Comments on the revised draft raised minor technical issues but did not challenge the outcome.
+The proponent, in correspondence received after close of the comment period, expressed dissatisfaction with the outcome.

 Specialist technical reports commissioned by some stakeholders were included in their submissions.
 Professor Denis McGee and Dr Barry Jacobsen, based in the USA, provided technical comment on the quarantine pathogens identified in the draft IRA.
 ACIL Consulting provided a detailed analysis of the report from a procedural and economic standpoint.
 A technical report, prepared for the Meat Research Corporation in 1997, was referred to in comments by a number of stakeholders.
-After a request by AQIS this report was provided to the RAP on a Commercial in Confidence basis, and relevant issues raised were considered by the RAP and addressed in the IRA.
+After a request by AFFA this report was provided to the RAP on a Commercial in Confidence basis, and relevant issues raised were considered by the RAP and addressed in the IRA.

 Three stakeholders who supported the position taken in the draft nevertheless emphasised that the efficacy of any devitalising treatment would need to be clearly demonstrated before imports were permitted.
+This view was restated in comments on the revised draft.